-2.1 2020 Organization
+A. 2020 Organization

-The design and operation of CPFF 2020 were generally similar to that of the original GFC-era facility.
+The design and operation of CPFF 2020 were generally similar to the original GFC-era facility.

-As in the 2008 program, CPFF 2020 operated through a dedicated funding vehicle-CP Funding Facility II LLC (CPFF II LLC)-that was established solely to purchase eligible three-month commercial paper from eligible issuers, providing a sufficiently long maturity for borrowers to avoid continuous rollover risk.
-Eligible issuers were highly rated U.S. entities, including nonfinancial corporations, banks, state and local governments, and ABCP programs.
-CPFF II LLC obtained loans from the Federal Reserve Bank of New York to fund its commercial paper purchases and pledged its assets, including the purchased commercial paper, as collateral to secure any loans.
+As in the 2008 program, CPFF 2020 operated through a dedicated funding vehicle- CP Funding Facility II LLC (CPFF II LLC)-that was established solely to purchase eligible, three-month commercial paper from eligible issuers, providing a sufficiently long maturity for borrowers to avoid continuous rollover risk.
+Eligible issuers were highly-rated U.S. entities, including nonfinancial corporations, banks, state and local governments, and ABCP programs.
+CPFF II LLC obtained loans from the New York Fed to fund its commercial paper purchases and pledged its assets, including the purchased commercial paper, as collateral to secure any loans.